-- Support and/or undertake public education and information campaigns and events that promote the benefits of sustainable transport modes - Encourage the deployment and uptake of car and ride sharing schemes.
+- Support and/or undertake public education and information campaigns and events that promote the benefits of sustainable transport modes - Encourage the deployment and uptake of car and ride sharing schemes and e-mobility.

 iGO - City of Ipswich Transport Plan outlines council's aspirations to advance Ipswich's transport system and guide future investment decision making.